Top 25 Most Common Scrap Metals

 Bare Bright Wire

 Every scrapper’s dream!
-Mostly found in construction and tear-out jobs when dismantling buildings and be found in items like THHN and Romex.
+Primarily found in construction and tear-out jobs when dismantling buildings and can be found in items like THHN and Romex®.
 Make sure to take a careful look at your material and see what the easiest way to strip your wire will be.

 Learn More